luchagomez/cashier/Readme.md

 *EXPECTED RESULT*:
  - The freeRule should be applied.
  - 10 items should be added to the cart.
- - The total price should be the one defined in the **products.yml** file for GR1 item multiplied by 5.
+ - The price should be the one defined in the **products.yml** file for GR1 item multiplied by 5.

 ***TEST 4***